-You do not need to make any changes to how you provide goods and services if you already meet the EU Geo-Blocking Regulation.
+You do not need to make any changes to how you provide goods and services to customers based in the EU if you already comply with the EU Geo-Blocking Regulation.

-You must follow the EU Geo-Blocking Regulation to sell goods and services into the EU after Brexit.
+You must follow the EU Geo-Blocking Regulation to sell certain goods and services in the EU from 1 January 2021.
 You will not be able to discriminate between customers in different EU countries, for example between a customer in France and a customer in Germany.

-This means you cannot treat customers differently when they are buying:
+This means you cannot treat EU customers differently when they are buying:

 - goods online

 - electronically supplied services – for example, web hosting or cloud storage

 - services provided in a physical location – for example, tickets to a theme park

 These regulations do not apply to selling online copyrighted material like e-books and streamed movies.
 The rules do apply to physical copies like CDs and paper books.

 You also cannot block access to, or automatically redirect customers away from a website or decline a payment card because of where it was issued in the EU.